For Land Sellers (Brokerage Services)

 It can instantly evaluate a property and identify its potential, based on some key attributes and based on a proprietary AI algorithm, pulling actual data from a multitude of databases.

-How We Price Land (Seller-Friendly & Buyer-Smart)
+How We Price Land

 Market Comparables: Real, recent land and finished‑home comps to anchor pricing.